Massachusetts Group Health Insurance Solutions and Employee Benefits

 10. Pediatric services, including dental and vision care for children under the age of 19

-Massachusetts Small Business Health Insurance Plans
+Small Business Medical Protection Plans

-Also, unlike the ACA exemption for employers with fifty or fewer workers, Massachusetts imposes penalties on small companies if any of their employees enroll in either Medicaid (MassHealth) or ConnectorCare.
+Also, unlike the ACA exemption for employers with fifty or fewer workers, Massachusetts imposes penalties on small companies if any of their staff members enroll in either Medicaid (MassHealth) or Connector Care.
 The rigor with which this policy is implemented serves as an example of the state’s dedication to ensuring comprehensive health coverage for all members of society.

 Massachusetts is home to a spectrum of companies, from Route 128 tech startups to behemoths like General Electric and Dunkin Brands.
 Most large employers offer employees a traditional range of benefits, reflecting the value that the state’s businesses place on the health and well-being of their workers.
 Companies with more than eleven workers must provide paid sick leave according to state law.
-These regulations are aimed at ensuring fair compensation and benefits for all workers in the state.If employers offer paid vacation, workers who terminate employment must receive payment for accrued but unused time.
+These regulations are aimed at ensuring fair compensation and benefits for all workers in the state.
+If employers offer paid vacation, workers who terminate employment must receive payment for accrued but unused time.
 They must also meet the requirements established by the company for their accrued vacation payout.
 Similar to the requirements you would need to meet when purchasing car insurance, these stipulations may vary, so it’s always best to clarify this area of your employment benefits early on.

-Massachusetts Employee Benefit Plans and Employee Benefit Packages
+Employment Incentive Plans and Staff Benefit Packages

-With over 25 years of experience, Taylor Benefits Insurance, in collaboration with partners like UnitedHealthcare, is Massachusetts’ industry leader in providing comprehensive and affordable health insurance policies.
+With over 25 years of experience, Taylor Benefits, in collaboration with partners like UnitedHealthcare, is Massachusetts’ industry leader in providing comprehensive and affordable health assurance policies.
 Serving small and large businesses alike, we have been the driver of top-tier health coverage for the state, dealing with the risks associated with change since the health care reform law was passed back in 2006.
 Our expertise allows us to calculate the amount of cost savings your business could see, by properly understanding associated costs, answering queries to the insurer, and assisting with everything from accident claims to property damage issues, among other bills.
 Both our long-term and new clients rave about the exceptional service we provide, which guarantees immediate access to an agent 24 hours a day if needed.

 Our expert services, showcased without any hidden fees, include the following: